Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 # The count to infinity problem

+TODO: more info on how it occurs maybe?

 # The extension

 We add the convention that if a node doesn't receive a Hello message from one of its immediate neighbors for a certain amount of time, it tries to contact it with an are-you-there message which needs to be acknowledged.
 If this remains unanswered, the node assumes the neighbor to be down.
 It then sends a triggered update on all of its interfaces with the route to the down neighbor being set to -1, or another, similarly impossible value.
-This signals the failure event to the rest of the network.
+It can also be implemented as a separate flag in the routing information datagram.
+It cannot be a positive integer since we make no limitation on the network size.
+This infinity value signals the failure event to the rest of the network.
 All receiving nodes that aren't direct neighbors to the failed node perform the following steps:

 - They write the infinity value into their routing table
 - They stop routing traffic with the failed node as a target and report it to the sender as unreachable
 - They ignore any regular updates that advertise a live route to the failed node
-- They likewise send a triggered update with this "infinity flag" to all their neighbors
+- They likewise send a triggered update with this infinity value to all their neighbors

 This "bad news" travels with the full speed of triggered updates through the network since all regular advertisements reporting it to be up are ignored.